-As of September 30, 2015 and December 31, 2014, deferred revenues included \$42.1 million and \$31.0 million, respectively, related to dry-lease revenues for certain helicopters leased by the Company to Aeróleo Taxi Aero S/A ("Aeróleo"), its Brazilian joint venture (see Note 5).
-The deferral originated from difficulties experienced by Aeróleo following one of its customer's cancellation of certain contract awards for a number of AW139 medium helicopters under dry-lease from the Company, and the deferral continues as a result of financial difficulties at Aeróleo.
-On October 1, 2015, the Company's former partner in Aeróleo transfered its 50% economic and 80% voting interest to a third party, and, as a result of the new shareholders' agreement, the Company began consolidating the results of Aeróleo in its consolidated financial statements due to Aeróleo's status as a VIE and the Company's status as the primary beneficiary (see further explanation in Note 5).
-As a result, future collections on the deferred revenues will not be recorded as revenue.
+As of September 30, 2015, deferred revenues included \$42.1 million related to dry-lease revenues for certain helicopters leased by the Company to Aeróleo Taxi Aéreo S/A ("Aeróleo"), its Brazilian joint venture (see Note 5).
+The deferral originated from difficulties experienced by Aeróleo following one of its customer's cancellation of certain contract awards for a number of AW139 medium helicopters under dry-lease from the Company.
+On October 1, 2015, the Company's former partner in Aeróleo transfered its 50% economic and 80% voting interest to a third party, and, as a result of the new shareholders' agreement, the Company began consolidating the results of Aeróleo in its consolidated financial statements due to Aeróleo's status as a VIE and the Company's status as the primary beneficiary.
+As a result, future collections on the previously deferred revenues will not be recorded as revenue.
 Instead, they will be recorded as a settlement of an intercompany receivable which is eliminated in consolidation.

-Deferred revenues and related activity during the years ended December 31, 2015, 2014 and 2013 were as follows (in thousands):
+Deferred revenues and related activity during the years ended December 31, 2015 and 2014 were as follows (in thousands):

-2015 2014 2013 Balance at beginning of period \$ 31,047 \$ 24,243 \$ 8,953 Revenues deferred during period 32,531 32,142 37,936 Revenues recognized during period (21,446) (25,338) (22,646) Elimination due to consolidation (42,132) Balance at end of period \$ \$ 31,047 \$ 24,243
+2015 2014 Balance at beginning of period \$ 31,047 \$ 24,243 Revenues deferred during period 32,531 32,142 Revenues recognized during period (21,446) (25,338) Elimination due to consolidation (42,132) Balance at end of period \$ \$ 31,047